hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 The options are:

 * `dns_server_list` - (Optional) Network interface-specific DNS server settings
   for Windows operating systems.
-Ignored on Linux and possibly other opearating systems - for those systems, please see the [global DNS settings](#global-dns-settings) section.
+Ignored on Linux and possibly other operating systems - for those systems, please see the [global DNS settings](#global-dns-settings) section.
 * `dns_domain` - (Optional) Network interface-specific DNS search domain for Windows operating systems.
-Ignored on Linux and possibly other opearating systems - for those systems, please see the [global DNS settings](#global-dns-settings) section.
+Ignored on Linux and possibly other operating systems - for those systems, please see the [global DNS settings](#global-dns-settings) section.
 * `ipv4_address` - (Optional) The IPv4 address assigned to this network adapter.
 If left